 On the day after the election, the Department of Elections for each county meets to determine which Provisional Ballots are valid and to tally them.

-Within 30 days after the election, the information as to whether or not your Provisional Ballot was counted and, if not, the reason why, is entered into the free access system set up by the Commissioner of Elections.
+Within 30 days after the election, the information as to whether or not your Provisional Ballot was counted and, if not, the reason why, is available on the free access system maintainedbby the State Election Commissioner.